maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	In order for in-class participation to count, students must either ask a specific question or voluntarily answer a question asked by the instructor.

--	If a student has a health issue or other extraordinary circumstances that prevents them for attending class consistently, please reach out to the instructor as soon as possible.
+-	If a student has a health issue or other extraordinary circumstances that prevent them from attending class consistently, please reach out to the instructor as soon as possible.

 4.	**Midterm Exam (25%)**